BirchKwok/lynsedb/docs/tutorials/indexing.md

 Start with `nprobe=32` or `64` for HNSW evaluation, then tune down for latency or up for recall.

-## Approximate flat distance rounding
+## Approximate flat search

-For flat IP, L2, and cosine paths, `approx=True` enables metric-specific distance rounding controlled by `eps`.
+For flat IP, L2, cosine, L1, Chebyshev, Canberra, and Bray–Curtis paths, `approx=True` enables a metric-specific shortlist followed by exact re-scoring.
+Returned distances are rounded according to `eps` only after global ranking.

 ```python
 result = collection.search(query, k=10, approx=True, eps=1e-4)
 ```

-Hamming and Jaccard binary metrics ignore `approx=True` and always use the exact binary-distance path.
+Other domain and binary metrics keep their exact search paths.

 Use `approx=True` only after measuring quality on your own evaluation set.